BlanchetteLab/RefHiC/README.md

 # RefHiC: Reference panel guided topological structure annotation of Hi-C data

-We suggest users run RefHiC on GPU.
-But, you can also run RefHiC on CPU for TAD/loop annotations.
-Model training on CPU is almost impossible.
+<b>We suggest users run RefHiC on GPU.
+You can run RefHiC on CPU for TAD/loop annotations, but it is much slower than on GPU.
+Model training on CPU is <s>almost</s> impossible.</b>

 ## Installation
-RefHiC relies on several libraries including pytorch, scipy, etc. We suggest users using conda to create a virtual environment for it.
+RefHiC relies on several libraries including pytorch, scipy, etc.
+We suggest users using conda to create a virtual environment for it (It should also work without using conda, i.e. with pip).
 You can run the command snippets below to install RefHiC:
 <pre>
 git clone https://github.com/BlanchetteLab/RefHiC.git
 cd RefHiC